 Setting into another place or further, a new country is a big decision.
-It is exciting and unfolds interesting ideas.
+It is exciting and unfolds glorious ideas.
 However, it does require a lot of planning and considerations.
-We are discussing below a guide to make the process as smooth as possible for you.
-You may also download the PDF copy of this checklist below so it is handy.
+We are discussing a guide to make the process as smooth as possible for you.
+You may also download the PDF copy of this checklist below.

 Moving to Sicily and Getting started

 Ready for the big step?
-A new life with endless blue sea, narrow streets and stunning sceneries.
-Here are our 10 Things to Remember when getting started in Moving to Sicily.
+A new life with endless blue sea, narrow streets, and stunning sceneries.
+Here are our 12 Things to Remember when getting started in Moving to Sicily.

 1. Stay in Sicily for a couple of months or more

 We assume you already visited Sicily and its charm amazed you.
 There is so much to take in on this spectacular island.